Skip to content

 Location: Skye, Shetland, Orkney and Caithness

-The Orca, also known as the Killer Whale, is one of the top predators UK Oceans.
-They feed on fish and porpoises and in Shetland and Orkney, seals.
+Orcas, also known as "killer whales", are one of the top predators in UK Oceans.
+They feed on fish, porpoises and, in Shetland and Orkney, seals.

 Orcas can be identified by their distinct dorsal fins.
-Males have much taller dorsal fins than females, sometimes reaching up to 1.8 metres tall!
-The pods found off of the north and east coasts are migratory, following the mackerel and herring.
-While the small population seen off of the west coast are resident all year and has 9 members.
+Males have much taller dorsal fins than females, sometimes reaching up to 1.8 metres!
+The pods found off the North and East coasts are migratory, following the mackerel and herring.
+While the small population seen off the West coast are residents all year round and have 9 members.

 Beaver